 The holidays are over now, for real.
 Every young adult iteration of Christmas break–from the all-too-brief workaday kind to the endless weeks-on-end college kind–has ended.
 The “big kids” are gone.
-They have returned now to their parallel universes: their schools, jobs, and lives in townhouses, apartments, and smaller apartments where they live, places that – I realize with a pang – they are talking about when they talk about home.
+They have returned now to their parallel universes: their schools, jobs, and lives in townhouses, apartments, and smaller apartments where they live, places that, I realize with a pang, they are talking about when they talk about home.
 Their car trunks and mine have transported carefully chosen and sorted piles of grown-up Christmas gifts for grown-up lives: a warm blanket, a coffee maker, a bar cart.

 Their old bedrooms greet me warmly now, newly straightened to Mom-level standards, which is to say, superior to visiting-adult-child standards.
-Unlike the rest of the house, no one actually lives in these rooms so, unlike the rest of the house, they have perpetually clean sheets and tightly made beds, and winding vacuum paths still evident on the dog-hair-free area rugs.
+Unlike the rest of the house, no one actually lives in these rooms so, unlike the rest of the house, they have perpetually clean sheets and tightly made beds, winding vacuum paths still evident on the dog-hair-free area rugs.
 I’d be lying if I said it didn’t make my heart sing a bit to gaze at these rooms, tidy and bathed in sunlight.
 They suggest that I possess a spacious and casually but beautifully pulled-together grasp of home life and housekeeping which I have never, ever possessed but which, I like to imagine, an unexpected guest might actually believe.
 Provided, of course, that they didn’t know me all that well, and could be convinced not to look too closely.

-It is true that knitting is my great love but I will tell you that it is sometimes not as enjoyable as people think it to be, and is often a much more painful process than might be suggested by the pretty pictures on Instagram.
-If you knit with too much tension, for example, as I often do, it can make for some rough going.
-It is nearly impossible to just will yourself to self-correct, no matter how hard you try.
-It usually gets better only by getting more experience, allowing for some adjustment, perhaps, of the tools that you are working with, and pressing forward in the fervent hope and blindest faith that eventually, you will find the sweet spot.
-Being a mom is so much the same.
+Knitting is my great love but I will tell you that it is sometimes not as enjoyable as people think it to be.
+It is often a much more painful process than might be suggested by the pretty pictures on Instagram.
+If you knit with too much tension, for example, as I do, it can make for some rough going; it is nearly impossible to just will yourself to self-correct, no matter how hard you try.
+It usually gets better only by allowing for more experience, for some adjustment of the tools that you are working with, for the merit in pressing forward in fervent hope and blind faith.
+Until eventually, you find the sweet spot.

 You thought you could just pick up the pattern and begin again, but you have lost your place and forgotten how it goes.
-You pick up the needles, you pick up the kid at the airport, you try to remember how you did this before.
+You pick up the needles and you pick up the kid at the airport; you try to remember how you did this before.
 You had memories of it being relaxing and enjoyable, and of being pretty good at it; you have dreamed of the comfort and joy of returning to it.
 But when you do, you are surprised to find yourself awkward, out of sync, again a beginner.
 You have lost your groove; you are struggling just to knit a couple of rows together.
-You have made the same old mistake you suddenly remember that you always made, the one you’d forgotten all about until you have done it again.
+You have made the same old mistake you always used to make before, the one you’d forgotten about until you have done it again.